I’ve been asked more than once when my book was getting published.

 “When your story is ready for rewrite, cut it to the bone….”

 The true mark of a good writer is a commitment to the craft, perseverance, and the ability to read, revise and polish until it reads just right.

 So go ahead, tell that story.
 And remember – the worst thing you write is better than the best thing you didn’t!

 “Reading and writing are such solitary activities but by no means make you feel lonely!
 Your characters are always with you. “

 Prachi is a short story writer, mother of two kids, cook, cleaner, an errand girl with some unusual habits like blessing each airplane that she sees from her bedroom window.
 Weird?
 Yes, but that comes from her fear of flying.

 Inspired by crisp writing like in ‘The Book Thief’, ‘Snow Flower and the Secret Fan’ and ‘Lean In’, she hopes to say more in fewer words.
-She talks about nuances of writing and everything that goes around her on her Blog.
+She talks about the nuances of writing and everything that goes around her on her Blog.

 Her work has been published in Huffington Post, Brown Girl Magazine, Foliate Oak Literary, Goldfinch, Ascent Aspirations, Vending Machine Press, and has won an award on Six Sentences.